 Full Form of AGM – Annual General Meeting

 The full form of AGM is the Annual General Meeting.
-AGM can be defined as an official gathering of the stockholders and directors of an incorporated company in every calendar year, and the most purpose of the annual general meeting is to ensure that there is 100 percent compliance concerning all the lawful requirements like preparation and presentation of the company’s financial statements, the appointment of an auditor, etc.
+AGM can be defined as an official gathering of the stockholders and directors of an incorporated company in every calendar year, and the most purpose of the annual general meeting is to ensure that there is 100 percent compliance concerning all the lawful requirements like preparation and presentation of the company’s financial statements, the appointment of an auditorAuditorAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., etc.

 The purpose of the Annual General Meeting is to ensure full compliance with all the independent statutory requirements such as preparation and presentation of a company’s financial reports, auditor/auditors’ appointment, the election of a board of directors, and so on.
 In this light, it can be said that the AGMs are held to ensure that the business of a company is appropriately conducted on behalf of it, to make significant decisions concerning the welfare of the company, to approve the audited financial statements, to update the equity holders regarding the past and upcoming activities of the company, and so on.